scsiemu/scsiemu/README.md

-# scsiemu
+# SCSIEMU

-SCSI bus and mass storage emulator
+SCSI bus and mass storage emulator firmware and a collection of reference specifications and other documentation.

+The initial reference hardware repository is called scsiemu-v1.